 - 2 lbs small white or red potatoes

 - ¼ cup prepared chutney (see recipe below)

 - salt and pepper to taste

-- Cover the potatoes in cool water, generously salt the water and bring to a boil over medium high heat.
-Once boiling reduce heat to a rough simmer and cook until potatoes are fork tender.
+- Cover the potatoes in cool water, generously salt the water and bring to a boil over medium-high heat.
+Once boiling reduce heat to a rough simmer and cook until potatoes are fork-tender.
 How long will depend on the size of the potatoes.
 I like to leave the potatoes whole while they boil, I find that the skins stay intact this way.
-If the potatoes are cut into bit sized pieces before boiling the skins will curl and cause the potatoes to get mushy.
+If the potatoes are cut into bite-sized pieces before boiling the skins will curl and cause the potatoes to get mushy.
 So I cut them after they have cooked.
-If you are using small potatoes it doesn’t take that much longer to boil whole ones compared to bite sized pieces.
+If you are using small potatoes it doesn't take that much longer to boil whole ones compared to bite-sized pieces.